 - Attended Women Caring for the Land events hosted by USFW Service farm bill biologists.

-- February 28, Abbotsford City Hall, 203 North First Street, Abbotsford, WI
+- February 28 Abbotsford City Hall, 203 N. First Street, Abbotsford, WI

-Networks coordinators began planning the second grazing season where they will co-host a pasture walk in each of the 6 regions with county agency LCD staff for county committee and board members and the general public.
-These public education pasture walks will demonstrate the sustainability of grazing farms, the environmental benefits of grazing farms and their contribution to the local community.
-Attendees will learn the importance of including grazing in their county conservation plans and the value of building a county grazing program
+During summer 2019, network coordinators and agency staff co-hosted a pasture walk in each of the 6 regions for county committee and board members and the general public.
+These public education pasture walks demonstrated the sustainability of grazing farms, the environmental benefits of grazing farms and their contribution to the local community.
+Attendees learned the importance of including grazing in their county conservation plans and the value of building a county grazing program.

 Educational & Outreach Activities